cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ### Tiled Copy A, B, and C

 #### What is a Fragment?
-SMEM->register copies function on fragments.
+SMEM->register copies operate on fragments.
 As mentioned earlier, a fragment is simply each thread's share of the A, B, or C matrix used in the tensor core.
-We can see which piece each thread gets from the layout in the previous section, although this picture will become more clear in your head once we begin to work with it in detail.
+We can see which piece each thread gets from the layout in the previous section, although this will become clearer in your head once we begin to work with it in detail.
 Since we are tiling our Q, K, and V with these MMA atoms, each thread gets multiple fragments (see [MMA shape](#mma-shape) later) based on the number of atoms it takes to tile our SMEM.
-As a result, CuTe provides us with `partition_fragment_A/B/C()` functions to partition our SMEM depending on whether they are A, B, or C in the MMA, since each piece has a different thread layout.
+As a result, CuTe provides `partition_fragment_A/B/C()` functions to partition our SMEM depending on whether the tensor is A, B, or C in the MMA, since each role has a different thread layout.

 > **Note**: We explore a huge caveat with `partition_fragment()` when we discuss [the fragment shape for V](#v-fragment-shape-the-worst-line-in-the-source-code).

 CuTe treats the eventual register fragments like tensors in code, but they are not in reality.
 Registers are not memory and are not addressable--they are hardcoded pieces of hardware that the actual cores operate on.
-CuTe wraps it in the Tensor object that gives us a way to index into the register file, but you should treat these as 1-1 mappings (e.g. idx 4 -> register 42), not addressing.
+CuTe wraps them in a Tensor object that gives us a way to index into the register file, but you should treat these as 1-1 mappings (e.g. idx 4 -> register 42), not addressing.
 Even though they have a layout and stride like GMEM or SMEM, they are purely a code abstraction for the compiler that makes operating on them easy.

 #### Q, K SMEM->Register Tiled Copy
 The code pattern is mostly the same as our GMEM->SMEM copy, with some SMEM->register specifics.
 Mainly, the tiled copy interacts with our tiled MMA.
 So first, we have to declare our tiled MMA and the destination fragment registers: